 Shriya Rajesh is a Junior in high school.
 She is interested in math and likes to teach others math as well.
 She also likes programming and solving challenging problems.

 Marcus Roper is a professor in the UCLA Department of Mathematics, and in Computational Medicine.
 In research, he is interested in connections between math and sciences and engineering.
-He is excited to be teaching one of the Beginners groups in the 2021-22 Math Circle.
+He is excited to be teaching one of the Beginner 2 groups in the 2022-23 Math Circle.

 Sucharit Sarkar is a professor in the UCLA Department of Mathematics.
 His reasearch interest is topology.

-Naji Sarsam is a third-year undergraduate math major at UCLA who is interested in later pursuing a Ph.D. in mathematics.
+Naji Sarsam is a fourth-year undergraduate math major at UCLA who is interested in pursuing a Ph.D. in mathematics.
 Outside of math, his interest/hobbies include practicing martial arts and language learning.
-He is excited to be teaching one of the Beginners classes this upcoming 2020-2021 year!
+He is excited to be a co-lead instructor for the Intermediate 1A class this 2022-2023 year!

-Andy Shen is a third year undergraduate Computer Science major.
+Andy Shen is a fourth year Computer Science undergrad.
 He joined the Math Circle in 2020, and is excited to pass on his mathematical passion through teaching.
 In his free time, Andy enjoys sketching and reading to unwind, and playing volleyball/basketball to let loose.

 Robert Shen Bobby Shen graduated from MIT in 2017.
 He works at a startup in the West Los Angeles area working on audio / video signal processing.
 He othought it would be fun to suddenly join the UCLA Math Circle in free time but it was very strange timing.

-Max Steinberg is a 3rd-year pure math major at UCLA and a fan of all fields of math, in particular analysis.
+Max Steinberg is a 4th-year pure math major at UCLA in representation theory.
 Outside of math, he enjoys Dungeons and Dragons, programming, and chess.